zooniverse/front-end-monorepo/docs/arch/adr-61.md

 Example: A volunteer submits classifications at 8am Korea, but it's 11pm UTC.

 If a volunteer's local timezone is Nov 2, but the UTC date is Nov 1, then their classifications are still put into the time bucket for Nov 1.
-In a bar chart UI componenent that displays "Last 7 Days", the volunteer sees Oct 26 - Nov 1.
+In a bar chart UI component that displays "Last 7 Days", the volunteer sees Oct 26 - Nov 1.
 As this volunteer submits classifications, their classification count will increase in the bar for Nov 1 (not their local time of 8am Nov 2).
 This volunteer won't see a bar for Nov 2 on the chart.

 ### UI Labels that are too relative